 2. What "maker" programs do you have available at the FFL?

 Many regular classes, events and programs happen in our makerspaces.
 Our Little Makerspace has 2 dedicated programs each month.
-Our Creation Lab has at least 4 dedicated programs each month (2 meetings of our Creation Club, and 2 meetings of Creation Club Jr.).
-Our Fab Lab space has about 5-10 dedicated programs each week, including 3D printer and laser cutter certification classes, weekly 3D design classes and one-on-one lessons, a weekly quilting club, a weekly knitting club, a monthly robotics club, a monthly electronics club, home repair classes, craft clubs, painting classes, and more.
+Our Creation Lab has at least 2 dedicated programs each month (2 meetings of Creation Club Jr.).
+Our Fab Lab space has about 5-10 dedicated programs each week, including 3D printer and laser cutter certification classes, weekly 3D modeling lessons, a weekly quilting club, a weekly knitting club, a monthly robotics club, a monthly electronics club, home repair classes, craft clubs, painting classes, and more.